sous0049/weather-app-sample/README.md

    ```bash
    git clone https://github.com/sous0049/weather-app-sample
    ```
+2. Open the Javascript file.
+3. Add your API key.
-2. Open the index.html file in your web browser.
+4. Open the index.html file in your web browser.
-3. Enter a location in the input field.
+5. Enter a location in the input field.
-4. Click the "Search" button.
+6. Click the "Search" button.

 ## Creating your own